but not exclusive

 Contact Pastor Chris at: firstname.lastname@example.org

-Cheryl is in her 7th season at ECC Attleboro.
-She earned her Masters in Music from Boston University and has studied conducting with Dr. Ann Howard Jones, a protege of Robert Shaw.
+Cheryl earned her Masters in Music from Boston University and has studied conducting with Dr. Ann Howard Jones, a protege of Robert Shaw.
 Her undergraduate degree is from Wittenberg University.
 "Effective music ministry must inspire and instruct the faithful as it praises God with all the members, skills and resources available to us.
 It is a ministry both to the membership as well as to the musicians."

-Cheryl is in her 6th year serving The American Guild of Organists as Northeast Regional Councillor.
+Cheryl also serves The American Guild of Organists as Northeast Regional Councillor.
 In this role she has supervised all conventions, Pipe Organ Encounters (summer camps for young organists), Jubilees, and 42 chapters of the Northeast Region in New England, New York, and Europe.
 She is currently overseeing the planning of a convention in Montreal planned for the summer of 2017 which is a collaboration of both AGO and the RCCO (Royal Canadian College of Organists).
 This position has enabled her to bring a broad spectrum of experience to her work.

 Cheryl is an active member of The Handbell Ringers of America and The American Choral Directors Association and has taught piano, organ, flute and voice.
 She is also a member of The International Coach Federation.
 "I love music and I love working with people, and whenever one is working with people, coaching skills come in very handy!"